 J-1 for Beginners: (International Student & Scholar Services: Immigration)

 Presenters: Amy Mabery, University of North Carolina at Charlotte; Hillary Patton, North Carolina State University

 Designed for relatively new ROs and AROs, this session covers J-1 immigration documents, federal record keeping requirements, J categories, issuing DS 2019s, program validation and maintaining status, change of status, and academic training.

-This workshop will help attendees understand the importance of planning well for abroad trips and mitigate risks.
-We hope that through small group discussions of various case studies, attendees will be able to share Best Practices they already know, formulate others and understand how to put them into practice.
-The workshop will require the active participation of the attendees.
-Designed for entry-level Education Abroad professionals.
+This workshop will help advisors understand their role in risk management and mitigation.
+The discussion will be centered on the importance of planning well for study abroad programs, how to best mitigate risks, and legal requirements necessary to follow.
+Through small group discussions of various case studies, attendees will be able to share Best Practices they already know, formulate others, and understand how to put them into practice.
+The workshop is intended for entry to mid-level advisors, not directors already engaged in risk management work, and will require the active participation of the attendees.

 Designed for experienced international student/scholar advisors, this meeting aims to share best practices among colleagues across the state.
 There will be facilitated discussions regarding issues of importance to the international student and scholar office.
 Feel free to bring items to the workshop and they will be discussed as time allows.
 Please also bring your business cards for networking!

-NCAIE will be hosting a social on the evening of the pre-conference workshops at Brown Truck Brewery in High Point.
-The brewery will have food trucks and NCAIE will have a designated (heated) tent.
+NCAIE Social: NCAIE will be hosting a social on the evening of the pre-conference workshops at Gibb’s Hundred Brewing Company in downtown Greensboro.
 Individuals are responsible for the cost of their meal.